Zundrel/cc-tweaked-fabric/README.md

 If you need help getting started with CC: Tweaked, want to show off your latest project, or just want to chat about ComputerCraft here is the [forum](https://forums.computercraft.cc/)

+## Relation to CCTweaks?
+This mod has nothing to do with CCTweaks, though there is no denying the name is a throwback to it.
+That being said, several features have been included, such as full block modems, the Cobalt runtime and map-like rendering for pocket computers.

 ## Known Issues
 Main Known issue
 * Mods that add blocks that can be used as peripherals for CC:T On forge, dont work with CC:R.